You belong to the same family as an EU/EEA citizen

 The Swedish Tax Agency decides whether or not an individual meets our population registration requirements.
 Being listed in the Swedish Population Register means you are registered as resident in Sweden.
 We register personal data such as your name, address, date of birth and civil status.
 When you are first listed in the Swedish Population Register, you will also be assigned a personal identity number.

-You and your family members who are moving with you must visit a Swedish state service centre. in person for an identity check when you have arrived in Sweden.
+You and your family members who are moving with you must visit a Swedish state service centre in person for an identity check when you have arrived in Sweden.

 You have to book an appointment for an identity check at selected service centres.
 You can also submit your notification if you did not submit it directly in the e-service.